-If the SMF receives one or more PCC rules as defined in subclause 4.2.3.1 but the validation of all the PCC Rule was unsuccessful, the SMF shall reject the request and include an HTTP "400 Bad Request" status code and the "ruleReports" attribute for the affected PCC rules to report the failure within the ErrorReport data structure; otherwise if the validation of some of PCC rules was unsuccessful, the SMF shall include an HTTP "200 OK" status code and one or more RuleReport data structure(s) for the affected PCC rules to report the failure within the PartialSuccessReport data structure in the response message.
+If the SMF receives one or more PCC rule(s) as defined in subclause 4.2.3.1, but the validation of all the received PCC Rules was unsuccessful, the SMF shall reject the request via an HTTP "400 Bad Request" status code and include in the corresponding response message the "ruleReports" attribute containing RuleReport data structure(s) to report the failure for the affected PCC rule(s) within the ErrorReport data structure; otherwise, if the validation of only some of the received PCC rules was unsuccessful, the SMF shall reply to the PCF with an HTTP "200 OK" status code and include in the corresponding response message one or more RuleReport data structure(s) to report the failure for the affected PCC rule(s) within the PartialSuccessReport data structure .

-Within each RuleReport instance, the SMF shall identify the failed PCC rule(s) by including the affected PCC rules within the "pccRuleIds" attribute(s), identify the failed reason code by including a "failureCode" attribute, and shall include rule status within the "ruleStatus" attribute with the value as described below.
+Within each RuleReport instance, the SMF shall identify the failed PCC rule(s) by including their identifiers within the "pccRuleIds" attribute, identify the failure reason code by including a "failureCode" attribute, and include the PCC rule(s) status within the "ruleStatus" attribute containing a value as follows:

-If the installation/activation of one or more new PCC rules (i.e. rules which were not previously successfully installed) fails, the SMF shall set the "ruleStatus" to INACTIVE.
+- If the installation/activation of one or more new PCC rules (i.e. rules which were not previously successfully installed) fails, the SMF shall set the "ruleStatus" attribute value to "INACTIVE".

-If the modification of a currently active PCC rule fails, the SMF shall retain the existing PCC rule as active without any modification unless the reason for the failure has an impact also on the existing PCC rule.
+- If the modification of a currently active PCC rule fails, the SMF shall retain the existing PCC rule as active without any modification, unless the reason for the failure has an impact also on the existing PCC rule.

-The removal of a PCC rule shall not fail, even if the PDU session procedures with the UE fail.
-The SMF shall retain information on the removal and conduct the necessary PDU session procedures with the UE when it is possible.
+The removal of a PCC rule shall never fail, even if the related PDU session procedures with the UE fail.
+The SMF shall then retain information on the removal of the PDU session and conduct the necessary PDU session procedures with the UE when it is possible.

-Depending on the value of the "failureCode" attribute, the PCF may decide whether retaining of the old PCC rule, re-installation, modification, removal of the PCC rule or any other action applies.
+Depending on the value of the "failureCode" attribute, the PCF may decide whether retaining, re-installation, modification or removal of the old PCC rule or any other action applies.

-If the "RuleVersioning" feature is supported and the PCF included the "contVer" attribute for a specific PCC rule instance in the "pccRules" attribute, then if the resource allocation for the corresponding PCC rule was unsuccessful, the SMF shall include the "contVers" attribute for the corresponding RuleReport instance included in the "ruleReports" attribute.
-Depending on the value of the "failureCode" attribute, and when applicable, depending also on the value of the "contVer" attribute, the PCF may decide whether retaining of the old PCC rule, re-installation, modification, removal of the PCC rule or any other action applies.
+If the "RuleVersioning" feature is supported and the PCF included the "contVer" attribute for a specific PCC rule instance in the "pccRules" attribute when provisioning this PCC rule to the SMF, then if the resource allocation for the corresponding PCC rule was unsuccessful, the SMF shall include the "contVers" attribute in the corresponding RuleReport instance within the "ruleReports" attribute.
+Depending on the value of the "failureCode" attribute, and when applicable, depending also on the value of the "contVer" attribute, the PCF may decide whether retaining, re-installation, modification, removal of the old PCC rule or any other action applies.